I have taught the following classes as the instructor of record at the University of Cincinnati and Georgetown University:

 - History of the International System (Spring 2020, Syllabus [independent study course for one undergraduate student; no course evaluation available])

 I also recorded a lecture on U.S. foreign policy for a team-taught massive open online course, “How the U.S. Government Works & How to Get Involved,” which went online in 2018.
-As of fall 2020, 3,567 people had enrolled in the course.

 - International Security – Prof. Michael Brown (Fall 2020, Syllabus & Course Evaluations [George Washington University, Master’s in Security Policy Studies])